 Legal Advice

-How solicitors can help older people
+How solicitors can help you

 A solicitor can give you impartial advice about wills, making gifts, estate planning, and Lasting Powers of Attorney (LPAs).
-Some can also offer guidance on immediate and long term care plans and can ensure the NHS and Lincolnshire County Council has made the correct contribution to your fees.
+Some can also offer guidance on immediate and long-term care plans and can ensure the NHS and Lincolnshire County Council has made the correct contribution to your fees.

 LPAs allow you to appoint someone you trust to make decisions on your behalf for when you are unable to do so yourself.
 An LPA for Welfare can make decisions about your personal welfare, which includes your healthcare and giving consent to medical treatment.
 An LPA for Property and Finance can make decisions about your property and financial affairs.
-An LPA is only valid once registered with the Office of the Public Guardian.

 The Court of Protection can issue orders directing the management of your property and financial affairs if you are incapable of managing your own affairs and you do not have an LPA.